 PNW participated in its last comprehensive visit for its Reaffirmation of Accreditation in the Spring of 2021, and its accreditation now continues through 2030-31.

 Criteria for Accreditation

-The Standard Pathway, as in all HLC Pathway models, ensure that institutions are in compliance with the Five Criteria for Accreditation:
+The Open Pathway ensures that institutions are in compliance with the five Criteria for Accreditation:

 The institution’s mission is clear and articulated publicly; it guides the institution’s operations.

 - 1.A.
 The institution’s mission is articulated publicly and operationalized throughout the institution.

 - 1.B.
 The institution’s mission demonstrates commitment to the public good.